 Dear Web Ranger

-MMA, Facebook, Google SA, Film and Publication Board (FPB), MTN, DTPS and Diana Schwarz Attorneys are excited to offer you a spot in the Web Rangers Programme.
+MMA, Facebook, Google SA, Film and Publication Board (FPB), MTN, the department of Communications and digital Technologies (DCDT) and Diana Schwarz Attorneys are excited to offer you a spot in the Web Rangers Programme.

 Before you register, please read the following terms and conditions that will help you figure out if you qualify to be part of the Web Rangers Programme.